 The plan must include goals, strategies, deliverables, accountable parties and timelines for each deliverable listed in Sections 3.5.1.2 – 3.5.1.4.

-The Board's completed Student HireAbility Navigator Plan must be submitted to TWC within six months of the initial contract effective date or, no later than six months after the initial hire date of the Student HireAbility Navigator, whichever Is later.
+The Board's completed Student HireAbility Navigator Plan must be submitted to TWC within six months of the initial contract effective date or, no later than six months after the initial hire date of the Student HireAbility Navigator, whichever is later.
 For Boards with two Student HireAbility Navigators, the hire date is that of the first Navigator hired.
 Plans must be submitted to TWC at the following email address: StudentNavigators@twc.state.tx.us.

+TWC VR staff will review and accept the Student HireAbility Navigator Plan within 30 days of submission and may request additional detail or revision prior to final acceptance of this deliverable.

 After submission of the initial Student HireAbility Navigator Plan, plan updates are to be submitted at least annually as part of the Board's quarterly report.

-TWC VR staff will review and accept the Student HireAbility Navigator Plan within 30 days of submission and may request additional detail or revision prior to final acceptance of this deliverable.

 3.5.1.2 Capacity Building and Systems Development Responsibilities

+In consultation and coordination with local VR offices, and other Board and Board contractor staff, Student HireAbility Navigators will:

+Develop and sustain relationships with VR staff, including but not limited to regional management, regional program staff, VR counselors, managers, and supervisors.

+Facilitate ongoing communication with VR staff and work jointly when developing activities outlined within this chapter.

-Increase community and system awareness of the resources and activities available to students with disabilities in the following five pre-employment transition services:
+Develop and/or disseminate information to increase community and system awareness of the resources and activities available to students with disabilities in the following five pre-employment transition services:

 job (career) exploration counseling;